HumanSignal/label-studio-ml-backend/label_studio_ml/examples/mmdetection-3/README.md

 </View>
 ```

-In this example, you can combine multiple labels into one Label Studio label.
-For example, Label Studio Vehicle maps to MMDetection "airplane" and "car".
+In this example, you can combine multiple labels into one Label Studio annotation the.
+For example, Label Studio `Vehicle` maps to MMDetection "airplane" and "car".

-# Run without docker
+# Run without Docker

 > These steps provided by @raash1d [in this issue](https://github.com/heartexlabs/label-studio-ml-backend/issues/167#issuecomment-1495061050).
 Note: the patch from the comment is already applied, except hardcoding of label_config into kwargs.

-**It's highly recomended to use docker, it allows to avoid lots of dependency problems!**
+**It's highly recommended to use Docker, it allows you to avoid lots of dependency problems!**

 1. Clone the Label Studio ML Backend repository in your directory of choice
 ```